What Is Populism? The People V. the People

 By Pierre Lemieux

 “Populism” has received many definitions and historical interpretations.
 Some analysts take it simply as a more active form or stretch of democracy, but this may underplay the existence of very different theories and practices of democracy.
-One analytically useful definition of populism was given by political scientist William Riker in his 1982 book Liberalism Against Democracy.
+One analytically useful definition of populism was given by political scientist William Riker in his 1982 book Liberalism Against Populism.
 He defines the essence of populism as a political ideal in which the will of the people ought to be public policy: “what the people, as a corporate entity, want ought to be social policy.”

 “The people” and “the will of the people” have long been invoked by populists of the right and populists of the left.
 Carlos de la Torre (University of Florida) summarizes the history of populism in Latin America (see his article of the Oxford Handbook of Populism, 2017):

 I understand populism as a Manichaean discourse that divides politics and society as the struggle between two irreconcilable and antagonistic camps: the people and the oligarchy or the power block.
 Under populism a leader claims to embody the unitary will of the people in their struggle for liberation.

 The idea of the will of the people being incarnated in a popular leader was strongly expressed by Hugo Chávez, whom de la Torre quotes as saying:

 This is not about Hugo Chávez, this about a people. … I am not an individual, I am the people.